John 14:6-11 I Am the Way, Truth, And Life

 What is Jesus claiming?

-His deity and complete oneness with God the Father.
+His deity and complete unity with God the Father.

 Are we sure He isn’t claiming to be a prophet?